|

 Going south from Seattle, Red Salmon Beach [3] 47.0984N, 122.6833W between Tacoma and Olympia is a remote beach in lower Puget Sound.
 Although not an established nude area (yet!), this beach is virtually unused and has been identified by a local resident as a potential nude recreation area.
 It is best accessed by boat, but you can get there on foot as well by a walk of about 3 miles.

-Toward the north end of the Interstate 5 corridor, Dogfish Beach [2] 48.6258N, 122.4637W near Bellingham is a hidden and lightly attended beach that was "colonized" by nudists in the late '90s after authorities chased nudists away from two other Bellingham area sites.
+Toward the north end of the Interstate 5 corridor, Dogfish Beach [2] 48.6262N, 122.4643W near Bellingham is a hidden and lightly attended beach that was "colonized" by nudists in the late '90s after authorities chased nudists away from two other Bellingham area sites.
 So far nude use has been hassle free at Dogfish.

 The formidable Cascade Range separates Washington's wetter Pacific realm from its drier and less populous inland realm.
-A bit east of the Cascades between Ellensburg and Moses Lake, the Wanapum Reservoir [2] 46.9947N, 119.9870W is a dammed area of the Columbia River amid a starkly beautiful arid landscape.
-Near where Interstate 90 crosses the reservoir, there is lightly attended and not widely known beach that has a nudist following.
-In the far east of the state, Latah Creek Beach [3] 47.6592N, 117.4590W in Spokane at one time was the best established nude beach in all of Washington.
+A bit east of the Cascades between Ellensburg and Moses Lake, the Wanapum Reservoir is a dammed area of the Columbia River amid a starkly beautiful arid landscape.
+Near where Interstate 90 crosses the reservoir, Frenchman Coulee Beach [2] 46.9950N, 119.9876W is a lakeshore area not widely known to the general public but with an established nudist following.
+In the far east of the state, Latah Creek Beach [3] 47.6590N, 117.4608W in Spokane at one time was the best established nude beach in all of Washington.
 Unfortunately, its heyday has long since passed, with attendance plummeting after authorities quit turning a blind eye to nudity.
 A small number of nudists continue bare all at this riverbank beach despite the risk of being cited and fined.

 The most popular clothing-optional hot springs in Washington is Olympic Hot Springs [2] 47.9764N, 123.6868W , located in Olympic National Park about 100 miles west of Seattle (via a ferry across Puget Sound).
 A long (2.4 mile) but easy hike is required to reach the springs, which are overlooked by most park visitors since the park does not publicize them as an attraction.
 Nestled in a thick forest in the Cascades about 60 miles east of Seattle, Goldmyer Hot Springs [2] 47.4849N, 121.3908W is a beautiful soaking site, but access is restricted in order to preserve the pristine location.
 Reservations must be made through the non-profit company that administers the land.
 A bit farther east in the Cascades, Scenic Hot Springs [1] 47.7089N, 121.1380W was a very popular soaking site in the '80s and '90s, but overuse and abuse precipitated its demolition in 2001.
 Although it has risen from its ashes, drop-in visits are no longer available.
 Visits are now handled in a similar manner to Goldmyer, with a limited number of visitors allowed each day and advance reservations necessary.
 The caretakers of Scenic have ensured that the strong culture of nude soaking that characterized its late 20th-century heyday has been carried over into its 21st-century reincarnation.